Saumya0206/Conflict-Detector/README.md

 # Branch Conflict Checker

-This repository extends the any project by introducing a **Branch Conflict Checker**.
+This repository extends any project by introducing a **Branch Conflict Checker**.
 The Branch Conflict Checker is a GitHub Action that automatically checks for potential conflicts between branches when a pull request is created or updated.
 This helps identify potential file conflicts with open or recently merged pull requests that may modify the same files.

 ## Problem Statement